MbakzArr/Java-Lab8/README.md

 This program was developed by [Your Name].

 ## Acknowledgments
-Special thanks to [Instructor Name] for providing the lab exercise and inspiration for this project.
+Special thanks to Jason Wilder for providing the lab exercise and inspiration for this project.